weishi10141993/MuJetAnalysis_LimitSetting/README.md

 6. python Plots_RunMe.py
    -> To make final limit plots.
 Here you can specify which function of Plots.py do you want to use.

-Some notes on Plots.py:
+# Some notes
-1) It takes the cutflow from NMSSM mass points.
+Plots.py takes the cutflow from NMSSM mass points.